 1. They remove drying chlorine and minerals found in tap water that can dehydrate the skin.

 2. They give your skin a drink of much-needed water when left damp on the skin before applying moisturizer.

 3. They balance the pH in the skin that can be offset with your foaming cleanser.

 4. They can enhance the results of your skin care program since they include active ingredients.

 5. Since damp skin is more permeable, toners can act as a carrier for ingredients from a serum or moisturizer applied afterwards to work deeper within the skin for maximum results.

 6. They leave the skin looking dewy and fresh and moist.
 Who doesn’t love that?

 Lastly, it’s important to note that when it comes to seeing the word “alcohol” on an ingredient list, not all are equal.
 Some forms are fatty alcohols which have emollient properties that can be very hydrating to the skin.
 Interested in learning more about this topic?
 Read this post.

 Need expert advice from a licensed esthetician?
-Schedule My Skin Prescription to get personalized advice in person, over the phone or via Skype or Facetime.
+Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.

-For more expert skin advice, check out Skin Source–the A-Z guide on all things skin.
-Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and join the discussion on our Facebook page.
-You’ll be your own skin care expert in no time!
+For more expert advice check out the blog.
+Also, sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
+You’ll be your own skin care expert in no time.
+Get the #ReneeRouleauGlow!